peuserrano/logistic_regression_credit_defaults/README.md

 # Project Objective

-This project aims to utilize econometric techniques, specifically logistic regression, to build a predictive model for credit default.
-Leveraging a dataset sourced from Kaggle, the goal is to enhance the assessment of credit risk by accurately identifying clients with a higher probability of default.
+This project aims to apply econometric techniques, specifically logistic regression, to build a predictive model which contribute for credit default prediction.
+Leveraging a dataset sourced from Kaggle, which displays data regarding hypothetical transactions in a fictional bank, the goal is to enhance the assessment of credit risk by accurately identifying clients with a higher probability of default.

 ## Foundation